 George Priestley-Jones

 George became staff governor in May 2021, after having been a part of the Bisley community since 2017, when he first came to the school on a teaching placement as part of his PGCE.
-He was delighted to return the following academic year as a Newly Qualified Teacher (NQT) and has since taught in upper Key Stage 2, and has very much come of age as a teacher amongst the wonderful staff and pupils at Bisley.
+He was delighted to return the following academic year as a Newly Qualified Teacher (NQT) and has since taught in both Key Stage 1 and 2, and has very much come of age as a teacher amongst the wonderful staff and pupils at Bisley.

 TG Villiers